ctb123za/carlos.prank/index.md

 **If there ought to be another event, would you voulenteer again?
 And who would you liked to be assigned to?**

 BW: Absolutely!
 If my schedule permits.
 We try to remain impartial.
 But I would not mind being assigned to Carlos again.
 Normal just isn’t in his vocabulary.
+There are some people that just suck you in with their infectious personality, and he is one of them.